garrandall/popular-music-data/tracks/the-gypsy-cried-lou-christie.md

 Oh no no no no no no no

 Gypsy, say it isn't true
-Watch out, oooh she doesn't love you
+Watch out, ohhe doesn't love you
-Watch out, oooh she doesn't love you
+Watch out, ohhe doesn't love you
 Gypsy, say it isn't true